Jody Watley: 1993–1999: Intimacy and subsequent releases

 In November 1993, Watley dropped her fourth solo album, Intimacy.
 Noting that new jack swing was the emerging popular subgenre of R&B at the time, Amy Linden wrote in People magazine that Intimacy continued the process of Watley's move toward more refreshingly adult themes and that Watley was deserving of serious attention.
 Watley herself said that the songs she wrote were always personal statements.
 Filled with songs of "romance and angst", Intimacy peaked at number 164 on the Billboard 200, with the first single, "Your Love Keeps Working on Me", barely scraping the Hot 100.
 The follow-up, "When a Man Loves a Woman" was notable for it being a mostly spoken word song and reached the top 20 of the Hot R&B Singles chart.
 The David Morales-produced "Ecstasy" became an underground hit for Watley.

 Intimacy would be Watley's last release with MCA.
 She formed Avitone Records shortly afterwards and released her fifth album, Affection, in July 1995.
 The album was engineered and produced by Booker T. Jones and Angelo Earl.
 She aligned Avitone with the independent Bellmark Records for distribution.
-According to a review of the album "Affection" by Jose Promis of AllMusic, the release lacked the urgency and immediency of her dance-era hits, but was an engaging collection of slow burners, mid-tempo and jazzy R&B. The album's title track, "Affection", didn't crack the Hot 100 but became a moderate R&B hit, peaking at No. 28.
+Jose Promis of AllMusic wrote in his review of the album that it lacked the urgency and immediency of her dance-era hits, but was an engaging collection of slow burners, mid-tempo and jazzy R&B. The album's title track, "Affection", didn't crack the Hot 100 but became a moderate R&B hit, peaking at No. 28.
 The following year, Watley made Broadway history when she became the first black actress to play the role of Rizzo in the Broadway revival of Grease.
-That same year, she briefly reunited with her former Shalamar band mates Howard Hewett and Jeffrey Daniel on Babyface's hip-hop soul rendition of Shalamar's 1981 hit, "This Is for the Lover in You", featured on Babyface's album, The Day, which featured new lyrics by Babyface and rap verses by LL Cool J. Credited to Watley, Hewett and Daniel, it would be Watley's seventh and last top ten single on the Billboard Hot 100 as of 2025.
+That same year, she briefly reunited with her former Shalamar band mates Howard Hewett and Jeffrey Daniel on Babyface's hip-hop soul rendition of Shalamar's 1981 hit, "This Is for the Lover in You", featured on Babyface's album, The Day, which featured new lyrics by Babyface and rap verses by LL Cool J. Credited to Watley, Hewett and Daniel, it would be Watley's seventh and last top ten single on the Billboard Hot 100 as of 2026.